Read your offer letter thoroughly and make sure you understand the terms and conditions.

 Change of preference

-If you have an offer from RMIT University but wish to apply for another program, you can change your preference (once only) through your iApply portal.
+If you have an offer for a coursework program from RMIT University but wish to apply for another coursework program, you can request to change your preference by replying to your offer email.

 If your application has been unsuccessful you will receive a letter stating why you have not met the selection criteria.